 After delivering the viable twin, doctors delivered the frail brother at just over a pound.
 The nurse gently wrapped him in a blanket before handing him to his family so they could say goodbye.

 Holding her grandchild for the first and last time as he took his last breaths had been unimaginably painful the woman said; but, “at least he knew he was loved, and at least he was not alone.”

 Because of their son’s complications, he could not survive even if heroic measures were attempted, so the family had chosen quiet, gentle life shortened by a few hours but spent being held, cuddled and loved.
-They chose to allow their baby to spend his first and last moments in the arms of his parents and grandparents; to be held gently in the arms of those who loved him, rather than spend his brief life under the bright lights of the resuscitation room and surrounded by machinery and tubing as the staff engaged in difficult, futile and painful efforts to force him to live.
+They chose to allow their baby to spend his first and last moments in the arms of his parents and grandparents; to be held gently by those who loved him, rather than spend his brief life under the bright lights of the resuscitation room and surrounded by machinery and tubing as the staff engaged in difficult, futile and painful efforts to force him to live.